ILDAnaSoft/ILDbench_Hmumu/Readme.md

 7. enjoy TMVA analysis
 8. enjoy toy MC analysis

-From procedure 5, I always created directory to perform next analysis. e.g,: the directory structure is getting like this: 5/6/7/8/ .
+From procedure 5, I always created directory to perform next analysis. e.g,: the directory structure is getting like this: 5/6/7/8/ , deeper and deeper.
 In each channel, I always created `LEFT/` and `RIGHT/` directories.
 LEFT means the beam polarization of P(e+,e-) = (+0.3,-0.8), and RIGHT means P(e+,e-) = (-0.3,+0.8).